creativenull/diagnosticls-configs-nvim/README.md

 local dlsconfig = require 'diagnosticls-configs'

 dlsconfig.init {
-  on_attach = on_attach -- Your custom attach function
+  -- Your custom attach function on_attach = on_attach,
 }
 ```